 You may have tried every diet known to man but haven’t been able to shed a significant amount of excess weight.
 If you’ve been a binge eater, your stomach can hold more than a person who doesn’t binge eat.

 Your doctor is on your case, and now you’re ready to take action to get your weight under control.
 You’re tired of huffing and puffing just walking to your car.
 Losing that 50 pounds is going to feel like shedding a 50-pound backpack.
 What a relief.
 You can’t wait.

-You may be trying to decide between two weight loss procedures: a gastric sleeve surgery versus a gastric balloon.
+You may be trying to decide between two weight loss procedures: a gastric sleeve vs a gastric balloon.
 Both help you lose excess weight.
 Which is the right one for you?
 The following describes the major differences between the two.

 Gastric Sleeve Surgery

 Gastric sleeve is the common name used for a form of bariatric surgery that is also known as vertical sleeve gastrectomy (VSG) or Laparoscopic sleeve gastrectomy (LSG) This surgery is performed with the patient under general anesthesia in an operating facility.

 During the procedure, the surgeon makes 4 to 5 small incisions in the patient’s abdomen so surgical tools can gain access to the procedure location.
 The laparoscope (surgical instrument with a light and a camera) is inserted into one of the incisions to guide the surgeon’s actions and then the patient’s stomach is reduced to approximately 25% of its original size.

 This is done by cutting the excess stomach tissue away and permanently removing it.
 The surgeon then brings the edges of the new smaller stomach together and uses surgical staples to hold them in place.
 Most patients have to spend between 1 and 3 nights in the hospital before being discharged to go home.

 The gastric balloon weight loss option is significantly less invasive when comparing the gastric sleeve vs the balloon because it does not require surgery.